If you're experiencing financial difficulties due to the current coronavirus situation, we've got some online options that could help.

 Businesses can contact us to arrange this on firstname.lastname@example.org.

 Do you have questions on how coronavirus has impacted your personal or business finances?
 Whether you bank with us or not, Money on your mind is our new service designed to help answer any of your general money questions.
-Our Red Team includes colleagues and experts from across Clydesdale Bank, Yorkshire Bank and Virgin Money.
+Our Red Team includes colleagues and experts from across Clydesdale Bank and Virgin Money.
 They are currently working from home and are here to help you.

 Head over to our Virgin Money YouTube channel where our Red Team business experts answer your questions.